fastforwardlabs/mdffreport13/src/02-background.md

 Colliders are different to chains of direct causation and forks because the conditioning behaviour works oppositely.
 Before any conditioning, commercial credit score and number of liens are unconditionally independent.
 There is no variable with causal arrows going into both commercial credit score and number of liens, and no arrow linking them directly, so we should not expect a statistical dependency.
 However, if we condition on the collider, we will induce a conditional dependence between commercial credit score and number of liens.

-This may seem a little unintuitive, but we can make sense of it with a little thought experiment.
+This may seem a bit unintuitive, but we can make sense of it with a little thought experiment.
 Loan default depends on both commercial credit score and number of liens, so if either of those changes value, the chance of loan default changes.
 We fix the value of loan default (say, we look only at those loans that did default).
 Now, if we were to learn anything about the value of commercial credit score, we would know something about the number of liens too; only certain values of number of liens are compatible with the conditioned value of loan defaulting and observed value of commercial credit score.
 As such, conditioning on a collider induces a spurious correlation between the parent nodes.
 Conditioning on a collider is exactly selection bias!

 #### Structural Causal Models, in code

 ::: info

 The small causal graphs shown above are an intuitive way to reason about causality.
-Remarkably, we can do much causal reasoning (and calculate causal effects) simply by specifying qualitatively which variables causally influence others with these graphs.
+Remarkably, we can do much causal reasoning (and calculate causal effects) with these graphs, simply by specifying qualitatively which variables causally influence others.
 In the real world, causal graphs can be large and complex.

 Of course, there are other ways to encode the information.
 Given the graph, we can easily write down an expression for the joint distribution: it’s the product of probability distributions for each node conditioned on its direct causal parents.
 In the case of a collider structure, `x` &rarr; `z` &larr; `y`, the joint distribution is simply `p(x,y,z) = p(x) p(y) p(z|x,y)`.
 The conditional probability `p(z|x,y)` is exactly what we’re used to estimating in supervised learning!